-Due to the pandemic, the last two years have been like no other and has had a substantial impact on behaviour around food, eating, drinking and shopping.
+Due to the pandemic, the last three years have been like no other and has had a substantial impact on behaviour around food, eating, drinking and shopping.
 The following trends were already on the horizon but have developed significantly as a result of the pandemic and become more mainstream.
 This has allowed us to witness how brands are responding to this shift in consumer demand and adapt to the new norms.
 Attention is now on the post-COVID landscape to explore how these new behaviours will shape the future of the food and beverage industry.

 Retailers and brands will continue to invest in new logistics solutions to maintain or grow their business as they navigate the market, supplier, logistic and environmental changes ahead.
 This includes quicker, more flexible delivery via dark stores and microfulfillment centres located closer to customers.
 The introduction of new low capital investment digital technologies is expected as well as digital and integrated supply chains with B2B mobile applications for transport & logistics.